 Graceland is a place revered by many.
-To Elvis fans around the world this stately, old colonial house on the outskirts of downtown Memphis is almost sacred.
+To Elvis fans around the world, this stately, old colonial house on the outskirts of downtown Memphis is almost sacred.

-Love for the King and the devotion to preserve his legacy are very much evident in and around Graceland as well as its visitor’s centre, both of which encompass a most fitting tribute to Elvis, his life and his music.
+Love for the King and the devotion to preserving his legacy are very much evident in and around Graceland as well as its visitor’s centre, both of which encompass a most fitting tribute to Elvis, his life and his music.